-Let us first start off with what not to do because this is important.
+Let us first start off with what not to do when cleaning your rabbit because this is important.

 Just like cats, rabbits will panic in the water as they feel vulnerable.
 Panicked rabbits can easily fracture a limb or even their spine.
 A rabbit with a wet coat can also get so cold that it will suffer from hypothermia, a life-threatening condition.